Death of Frank Pojman: Background

-Arrest and Death
+Arrest and death

 Around 12:15 am on May 7, 1934, Cleveland Police Patrolmen Theodore Hall and William Simander were called to St. Procop's Parish Hall for a minor traffic accident.
 According to witnesses, bystander Frank Pojman, who was attending a church social, approached the patrolmen to ask "What's going on here?" to which one responded "None of your business" and then shoved Pojman.
 After giving a "sharp answer" to the patrolmen, Pojman was arrested.
 On the way back to the Ninth Street Precinct, the wagon stopped twice, during which the patrolmen assaulted Pojman.
 He was taken to City Hospital, arriving around 12:30 am, where Dr. William Cardozo examined him and found that Pojman had a bloody nose, his right eye was black, and there was a wound on the back of his head.
 After treatment, Pojman was taken to the precinct and held overnight.
 When released the next morning, he was confused and wandered around the neighborhood, even trying to gain entrance into someone's home.
 Thinking that he was intoxicated, police officials re-arrested Pojman.
 After being returned to the precinct station, he again was taken to the hospital, and then returned to the police station where he was later found unconscious in his cell.
 Before he arrived for a third time to City Hospital, he was dead.
 In the autopsy, it was discovered that Pojman had died from a fractured skull.

-Community Response and Protest
+Community response and protest

-Since Pojman was of Czechoslovakian descent, 2000 members of the Czechoslovakian community were especially outraged by his death.
+Since Pojman was of Czechoslovak descent, 2000 members of the Czechoslovak community were especially outraged by his death.
 They gathered at a mass meeting at the Sokol Hall and even sent Mayor Harry L. Davis demands, stating that: